faiza203/todo/README.md

 # todo
-This todo app has functionality of reisteration , login and add and delete todo
+This todo app has functionality of registeration , login and add and delete todo